For donors, wartime Ukraine aid creates blurry ethical line

 “It could be used to just carry food.
 It could be used to carry munitions,” he said of the vehicles, adding that Ukrainian fighters have been creative in using whatever equipment they have.
 Drones, meanwhile, have become an essential tool in the fighting.

-Under U.S. laws, nonprofits are not allowed to donate to people in combat, said New Yok attorney, Daniel Kurtz, a partner at Pryor Cashman.
+Under U.S. laws, nonprofits are not allowed to donate to people in combat, said New York attorney, Daniel Kurtz, a partner at Pryor Cashman.

 “You can’t support war fighting, can’t support killing people, even if it’s killing the bad guys,” he said.
 “It’s not consistent with the law of charity.”

-But he doubts that the IRS will examine donations to Ukraine — in part for reasons of capacity, but also because of the political support for Ukraine’s government.
+But Kurtz doubts the IRS will examine donations to Ukraine — in part for reasons of capacity, but also because of the political support for Ukraine’s government.

 “While I’m sure some of them are carefully lawyered, there’s enormous pressure to provide this support,” he said of nonprofits.
 “So my guess is probably a lot of people are just going ahead and doing it.”